thormeier/MobileDetectLightBundle/README.md

 ## Introduction

-This Symfony2 bundle provides a few twig functions to check if the client is on a mobile or tablet device.
+This Symfony2 bundle provides three twig functions to check if the client is on a mobile or tablet device.
 This bundle makes use of the class provided by http://mobiledetect.net/.
+This bundle is built to be as lightweight as possible to provide a possibility to alter Twig templates according to the clients device.

 ## Installation